 How to deal with this type of client: Don't be afraid to manage your own bubble.
 Ask for the space you need to ensure the job is done correctly.
 Once the job has been completed, make this client feel involved by asking for organized feedback or constructive criticism. make a request for organized feedback and constructive criticism.

 On the front end, be sure to take the time to research potential clients.
 Look for referrals, stalk their web presence (in a not creepy way), and do a little detective work.

 5 - "Unorganized Oliver" - The unclear or erratic client

-Watch out for clients who are disorganized from the initial onset.
-In order to produce an amenable final product, both the client needs to be organized and able to communicate.
-If they don’t know what they need, how will you?
+Beware of clients who are disorganized from the initial onset.
+In order to produce an amenable final product, the client should be organized and able to communicate effectively.
+After all, if the client doesn't know what they're after, how will you?

-If a project is unclear from the get-go, it’s a tell-tale sign that the entire project will be frustrating.
+If a project is unclear from the get-go, this should serve as a red flag that the entire project will be frustrating and miserable.